When you’re in the startup phase of business it can feel like it’s overwhelming. There’s so much you need to do.

 Overwhelm comes from having SO MUCH TO DO that you don’t know how to start.
 In some cases this can lead to you not starting at all.
 This is the first pitfall you need to get past.

 The antidote to overwhelm is knowing the first step, and then the next step.

 You don’t need to know the whole plan, you just need to know the next few steps.
 Once you have those in place and you start working on them the next steps will become clearer.

 What’s the first thing you need to do to move one step closer to your goal?

 When you are starting out you have nothing.
 So what’s the first thing you do?
 Look at people who are further ahead than you in the game ‘in the name of research’.
 This can quickly lead to what’s known in the industry as ‘comparisionitis’.
 Comparing yourself to others and feeling second best.

 Remember – this is a game you can’t win because you are comparing yourself (the one who hasn’t really started yet) to the professionally manicured, primped version of someone else.

 The antidote to comparisonitis is to remind yourself that everyone starts in business with no website and more or less nothing.
-Here’s an amazing article showing Marie Forleo’s journey and what her website used to look like.

 The trick is to just get started and improve from there.